top of page

 History

+WNCSC is located on the historic campus of the former Patterson School in Lenoir, NC.
+Established in 1909 by Samuel Legerwood Patterson, Patterson School was a private, non-profit, co-educational boarding and day school located in Happy Valley, North Carolina.
 The school began with a focus on academic excellence, with a curriculum that included subjects such as mathematics, science, language arts, and history.
 Over the years, the school expanded its offerings to include vocational training, music, and arts programs.
 The campus, situated on 1,400 acres, featured a range of buildings, including dormitories, classrooms, and recreational facilities.

+Patterson School made significant contributions to the community and beyond playing a key role in the development of the surrounding area, providing educational opportunities to rural boys and girls.
 The school complex was listed on the National Register of Historic Places in 2004, recognizing its architectural and historical significance.
 The Patterson School Historic District includes notable contributing resources such as Palmyra Hall (1927), Sarah Joyce Lenoir Memorial Library (1922, 1951), Gard Hall (1920-1921), and several other buildings and structures.

-The Patterson School operated for nearly a century, closing its doors in 2009.
+Patterson School operated for nearly a century, closing its doors in 2009.
 Despite its closure, the school’s legacy endures, with many alumni and community members continuing to cherish its history and traditions.
 Today, the Patterson School Foundation works to preserve the school’s heritage and promote its values of academic excellence, community service, and personal growth.
+The foundation promotes sustainable agriculture practices through the Incubator Farm Program, and offers educational programs, tours, and events to the public, seeking to honor the legacy of the school and its contributions to the local community and beyond.

 Patrick2_edited.jpg